xrdocs/programmability/_tutorials/2021-02-04-pyats-series-parsing-like-a-pro-with-genie.md

 ## Raw output vs Parsed output

 Now, you know how to get a CLI output using pyATS.
 Getting a specific information in this big text output is easy for a human; but what about a computer?
-You got it, that's the power of the **pyATS libraries**: converting this **raw output** (string) into a **parsed output** (dictionnary) where you can easily get a value by accessing a specific key.
+You got it, that's the power of the **pyATS libraries**: converting this **raw output** (string) into a **parsed output** (dictionary) where you can easily get a value by accessing a specific key.

 ![raw_parsed_output_small.png]({{site.baseurl}}/images/raw_parsed_output_small.png){: .align-center}